Dana (DAN) Q2 2017 Results - Earnings Call Transcript

 Samik X. Chatterjee - JPMorgan Securities LLC

 Hi.
 Good morning.
 This is Samik on behalf of Ryan Brinkman.
 The first question I had is if you could sort of help us understand the better organic growth guide or the stronger organic growth guide that you have.
 You're raising your guidance there.
-How much of it is probably more from some of it light vehicle platforms that you're on doing better versus the industry light commercial truck and off-highway markets doing better?
+How much of it is probably more from some of the light vehicle platforms that you're on doing better versus the industry light commercial truck and off-highway markets doing better?
 If you can sort of split that up for us, that will be helpful.

 Jonathan M. Collins - Dana, Inc.

 Sure.
 So, the overall performance versus prior year certainly is aided by our platform mix.
-So, we've highlighted the fact that if you look at the Ford Super Duty sales on a year-over-year basis or production level, excuse me, our sales, we've got a lot of strength there in that platform.
+So, we've highlighted the fact that if you look at the Ford Super Duty sales on a year-over-year basis or production levels, excuse me, our sales, we've got a lot of strength there in that platform.
 The overall market has held well in Light Vehicle.
 I think we had expected a little bit softer but it's done quite well.

-Relative to what has changed from what we saw previously, certainly all of our markets are doing well and we highlighted that, but in particular the off-highway market in the construction and agriculture segments are performing much better than expected.
+Relative to what has changed from what we thought previously, certainly all of our markets are doing well and we highlighted that, but in particular the off-highway market in the construction and agriculture segments are performing much better than expected.
 You'll note if you go back to the last couple calls, we've continued to say that we expect the off-highway market to start to recover, but it's very challenging to be able to get a feel for when that's going to come back and how quickly it's going to come back.

 So, we're in a position now later in the year to see greater strength in that end-market.
 It's also worth noting that we were probably on the more pessimistic side for the North American Class 8 market.
 At the beginning of the year, we were closer to 200,000 units.
 You've seen us bring up our guidance on the 220,000 to 240,000 range.
 So really it's strength across each of our end-markets and some acute strong performance on a platform within the Light Vehicle segment that have helped to drive a higher conference and higher sales on a full year basis.